melnyczuk/melnycz.uk/src/content/about/markdown/bio.md

     - 'Perth Festival Lab, Perth, Australia'
 ---

-Howard Melnyczuk is an artist and technologist based in Lisbon, Portugal.
-Working across video, text, and computation, his critical practice explores the stories we tell about ourselves, and how those stories shape cultural & sociopolitical structures.
+How Melnyczuk is an artist and independent researcher exploring how sociopolitical structures are built and maintained through technology and social narratives.

+His transdisciplinary practice uses video, sound, writing and computation to challenge hidden operations of power and control.

+His work often incorporates an expanded approach to film that combines the networked moving image with an experimental approach to technology that embodies critical research.

-He is interested in vulnerability as a space of radicality, folk practices as they embody alternative histories, and the way narratives around technology intersect with capitalism and colonialism.
+He is interested in vulnerability as a space of radicality, folk practices that embody alternative histories, and the way narratives around technology intersect with capitalism and colonialism.